Weighfish TD App Users Guide

 - Max Points Awarded: This is the number of points awarded to the first place finisher in the Tournament.

 - Decrement By: This is the amount of points decreased for each lower place in the Tournament.
 For example, if the winner of the Tournament receives 100 points, and 2nd place gets 99, 3rd place gets 98, 4th places gets 97 etc; enter 1.
 If the winner of the Tournament receives 500 points, and 2nd place gets 495, 3rd place gets 490, 4th places gets 485 etc; enter 5.

 The Weighfish TD App can automatically assign boat numbers for use in the Tournament.
 If this option is not enabled, the Tournament Director can manually assign boat numbers for each boat.
+This option must be enabled when entries are added to the tournament for it to work.
 If it is enabled, the following information must be provided:

 - Order By: Order of boat numbers can be either by Registration or Random order.
 Order by Registration will give the first boat to sign up boat #1, the second boat #2, and so on.
 With this, its advantageous to get to the tournament earlier, which some Tournament Directors do not want to cause issues.
 Random ordering sidesteps this potential issue.
 Order by Random will give a random number to the boats as they are signed up.
 This means that even if a fisherman is the first to register, they don’t automatically get Boat #1.
 A highest random number must be chosen.
 If there are less boats than the Tournament Director enters as the highest random number, there will be gaps in the boat order.
 That doesn’t cause any issue, those numbers would just be skipped when doing a typical ordered tournament takeoff.
 If there are more boats than the highest random number, the boat numbers will switch back to ordering by registration once the random numbers are all given out.